 Actually, the goal was leaving more money in the private sector.

-Well, but uh yeah, yeah, you have to view this through the prism of the fact that, and you acknowledge this the last time you were on that America is getting ripped off, that the European Union is ripping us off, that our that Canada is ripping us off.
+Well, but you have to view this through the prism of the fact that, and you acknowledged this the last time you were on, that America is getting ripped off, that the European Union is ripping us off, that Canada is ripping us off.

 All these countries, you know, friend and foe alike, China totally ripping us off.

-And, you know, the question is, does America at some point stand up for itself and say that enough is enough, and you know, America go through a little bit of pain, but demand that we have either free and fair trade or reciprocal tariffs.
+And, you know, the question is, does America at some point stand up for itself and say that enough is enough and America go through a little bit of pain, but demand that we have either free and fair trade or reciprocal tariffs?

-Now, uh as a as a consequence of the president's strong physician, we also have had some incredible benefits.
+Now, as a consequence of the president's strong position, we also have had some incredible benefits.

 I'll list them for you.

-One ten trillion dollars in committed monies for manufacturing in America, including semiconductors, uh chips, and pharmaceuticals that will be made here.
+One, $10 trillion in committed monies for manufacturing in America, including semiconductors, chips, and pharmaceuticals that will be made here.

 I think those two issues are good for American national security.

-We did have, you know, about on average twenty-five billion dollars that we'd never seen before in tariff money uh because the president has taken a stand that we're not going to be ripped off anymore.
+We did have, you know, about, on average, $25 billion that we'd never seen before in tariff money because the president has taken a stand that we're not going to be ripped off anymore.

 I don't think you want America ripped off.